pierceboggan/interview-feedback-analyzer/.devcontainer/README.md

 - Check if they were installed correctly: `which claude`, `which gemini`, etc.
 - Re-run the setup script: `bash .devcontainer/setup.sh`

+### Using SSH keys

+- By default, the container relies on the forwarded SSH agent from VS Code/Codespaces.
+- If you need to mount local SSH keys, create a `.devcontainer/devcontainer.local.json` with a `mounts` entry tailored to your host platform (for example, `${localEnv:USERPROFILE}` on Windows).

 ## Performance Tips